PHannapp/PCI-Simulation-Toolkit/README.md

 ~ Clone repo, installation of VASP, Enter POTCARS in dir POTCAR, install all dependencies of python libs

 ## Usage
+Before using the toolkit, you need to install MongoDB and create two databases which names align with the settings in **MongoDB/connect.py**.
+Standard names are "System" for the systems database and "calculation" for the DFT database.
+The two json files provided (**DFTforCALPHAD.collection_calculation_pub.json** and **DFTforCALPHAD.System_pub.json**) can be readily imported in the MongoDB and used or extended.
+The thermodynamic databases used in the publication are already stored in the systems database.

 The program consists of five main Python files:

 1. **_InsertSystem.py**: Insert a metall structure by importing a POSCAR file and decorate it with various elements.
 Here the interstitial sites will be determined.